Saeid-Khaleghi/police-reporter/README.md

 $reporter = XMLGenerator::create($transactions)->writeToFile($path);
 ```

-You can add your models directly by implementing the `\SaeidKhaleghi\Sitemap\Contracts\Sitemapable` interface.
+You can add your models directly by implementing the `\SaeidKhaleghi\PoliceReporter\Contracts\Reportable` interface.

 ```php
 use SaeidKhaleghi\PoliceReporter\Contracts\Reportable;